dexterlabora/node-red-contrib-meraki-cmx/README.md

 # node-red-contrib-meraki-cmx
-A Node-RED node to to receive WiFi presence analytics from a Cisco Meraki wireless network.
+A Node-RED node to receive WiFi presence analytics from a Cisco Meraki wireless network.

 ## Description
 A Cisco Meraki CMX (Connected Mobile eXperience) node to receive presence information from a Meraki WiFi network.